kcharwood/homebridge-weather-station/README.md

 This is a weather plugin for [homebridge](https://github.com/nfarina/homebridge) that features **a lot of** current observations, daily forecasts and history graphs.
 You can download it via [npm](https://www.npmjs.com/package/homebridge-weather-plus).

-If you **update from a version before 2.0.0** you have to adapt your config and select your desired weather service.
+If you **update from a version before 2.0.0** you have to adapt your config and select your weather service.

 Feel free to leave any feedback [here](https://github.com/naofireblade/homebridge-weather-plus/issues).